CRC – History

 A Vision for Equity and Inclusion

 Oak Park is a place for all to feel welcome: to be safe, to be healthy, and to feel a sense of belonging.
-Many decades ago, the Village took action to embrace equity for all and establish our community values of strength in diversity.
+Many decades ago, the Village took action to embrace equity for all and establish our community value of strength in diversity.
 Ever since then, Oak Park has been committed to its inclusive mission.

 • A safe place for youth of all ages to go immediately after school